boutros/matsu/README.md

 Althught without newlines or indentation.
 A pretty-printer might be added in the future.

-As you can see, dots and semicolons must be supplied as chars (or quoted).
-I haven't found a way around this.
-Maybe add an alternate syntax with the letters `d` for dots and `c` for semicolons?
+Dots and semicolons must be supplied as chars (or quoted).

 The prefixes are automatically infered provided that they exists in the global `prefixes` map.
 An exception will be thrown if the prefix cannot be resolved.
 You add prefixes using `register-namespaces`:
 ```clojure